SummaryRead the full fact sheet

 The copper IUD is the most effective method of emergency contraception.
-It can be inserted within five days of unprotected intercourse or, if the date of ovulation can be estimated, up to five days after ovulation, in women for whom they are suitable.
+It can be inserted within 5 days of unprotected intercourse or, if the date of ovulation can be estimated, up to 5 days after ovulation, in women for whom they are suitable.

-Another advantage of copper IUDs is that they can provide effective contraception for at least five years.
+Another advantage of copper IUDs is that they can provide effective contraception for at least 5 years.

 Emergency contraceptive pill

-The emergency contraceptive pill should be taken as soon as possible after unprotected sex for maximum effectiveness.
-It is not 100 per cent effective in preventing a pregnancy.
+The emergency contraceptive pill are tablets that, when taken (swallowed), prevent or delay ovulation.
+They are approximately 85 percent effective in preventing a pregnancy but should be taken as soon as possible after unprotected sex for maximum effectiveness.

-There are two types of emergency contraceptive pill, both available at pharmacies without a prescription:
+There are 2 types of emergency contraceptive pill, both available at pharmacies without a prescription:

-- ulipristal (UPA-EC) can be taken up to five days (120 hours) after unprotected sex
+- ulipristal (UPA-EC) can be taken up to 5 days (120 hours) after unprotected sex

-- levonorgestrel (LNG-EC) can be taken up to three days (72 hours) after unprotected sex.
+- levonorgestrel (LNG-EC) can be taken up to 3 days (72 hours) after unprotected sex.

-Ulipristal has been clinically demonstrated to be more effective than levonorgestrel in reducing the risk of pregnancy when taken up to five days (120 hours) after unprotected sex.
+Ulipristal has been clinically demonstrated to be more effective than levonorgestrel in reducing the risk of pregnancy when taken up to 5 days (120 hours) after unprotected sex.

 Which contraception is right for me?